roopshaghosh/one-tap-study-group/README.md

 Welcome to our Digital Flare application!
 We have built a full-stack, real-time application using React, Express, and Socket.io.

-This guide will explain exactly how to start your application, how the folders are organized, and how the entire workflow functions.
+This guide will explain exactly how to start this application, how the folders are organized, and how the entire workflow functions.

 ---

-## 🚀 Step 1: Setup and Run Instructions
+##  Step 1: Setup and Run Instructions

  You will need two terminal windows open: one for the backend (server) and one for the frontend (website).